How to Apply

 - Have a minimum cumulative GPA of 2.75 on a 4.0 scale

-- Complete at least four hours of job shadowing in a MRI department at Mayo Clinic or another health care institution (this requirement has been waived for the 2020-2021 admissions cycle)
+- Complete at least four hours of job shadowing in an MRI department (this can be done at Mayo Clinic or another health care institution)

 - Be currently enrolled at one of the program’s academic affiliates and be on track for degree completion or have already earned an associate degree (or higher)